futoin/specs/draft/ftn24_if_ui_flow_engine.md

 ## 1.8.
 WebView Fallback Logic concept

-Whenever the Application receives instruction for a Process or a Screen it does not support.
+Whenever the Application receives instruction for a Process or a Screen, which it does not support.
 It must immediately inform the Backend with an `action` call using the `UnknownPage` code.

 The Backend's behavior is to request rendering of the same screen via WebView instead of embedded code.
 Therefore, all applications should support WebView